 Volunteer groups must be self-supervising.
 Where available, we will appoint one National Park Service volunteer leader to outline the work at hand, lead groups to the work site, and provide the necessary tools to accomplish the task.
 We ask that you coordinate your own meals, and bring personal gear (backpacks, clothing, sleeping bags, etc.).
 If there are children or young adults, you must adequately supervise them and obtain parental approval.
 This includes the following: elementary school age children one chaperone per five (5) children; for junior high-school age children one chaperone per eight (8) children; and for high-school age young adults one chaperone per ten (10) young adults.Some field service trips require hiking over rough terrain, near steep cliffs, in inclement weather conditions and that you must not be afraid of heights.
 People with respiratory or heart conditions should obtain approval from their physician prior to volunteering in the summit area of the park as all work is at high altitude.

 Sounds Great!
 How Do I Apply?

-Please e-mail the Volunteer Manager (e-mail us) or call (808)-572-4487, the information below, preferably one months in advance.
+Please call the Volunteer Manager (808)-572-4487), the information below, preferably one months in advance.
 Be advised that cabins are booked up to 120 days in advance when making your plans.
 Your request will be reviewed and responded to within ten (10) working days.
 Also please be advised that we receive hundreds of requests and that staff time to host events and service projects is extremely limited.
 While we make every attempt to support as many projects as possible, we may not be able to accommodate every request.
 In some cases, your dates may need to be flexible so that we can provide you with the very best support for your project.